shanmithk/Python-Games/lessons/01_Motion_and_Physics/00_README.md

 4. Change the program so the player's velocity is reduced by a little bit each time step. ( aerodynamic wind drag ) When the player's x or y velocity is less than 0.1, set it to zero.
 This will make the player slow down and stop.
    If the Players velocity is zero, the player can jump again.
+The player shoud bounce off the ground.

+Hints:

+* Jumping up will involve setting the y velocity, and jumping left or right will also involve setting the x velocity.
+* You can implement drag either by subtracting off a little bit of the velocity, but you will need to make sure the velocity doesn't go negative.
+Another way to do this is to multiply the velocity by a number less than 1, like 0.99.